 Most cell lines grow efficiently at a wide range of osmolarity value between 260 and 320 mosM.
 It is important to monitor osmolarity of the culture medium when altering the constitution by the addition of HEPES.
 Small volumes of media accommodated by most imaging chambers are subject to changes in osmolarity due to evaporation when the temperature of medium is high.
 In most cases, microscopes have a CO2-controlled incubation chamber for working with mammalian cells at 37oC.
 The hypotonic medium can be routinely substituted in Petri dishes to compensate for evaporation.
 Evaporation can also be minimized either by sealing the medium in an open chamber with oil or by controlling humidity.

-Overview of environmental control for live imaging of mammalian cells
+Table 1.
+Overview of environmental control for live imaging of mammalian cells.
+Adapted from Nikon Instruments Inc.

 |Buffer||Sodium bicarbonate or Synthetic biological buffers|